WHAT WE HAVE TO OFFER: 10 POOLS

 Two Outdoor Track & One Indoor Track

 Massage Therapy & Physical Therapy

 Adult - Any person 18 years or older

 Household - Any adults or children who reside in the same house.
 Verification in the form of ID, lease statement, etc. is required for all adults.
-This membership includes 2 adults and 4 children, additional household children may be added for an additional $5.00 (per month).
+This membership includes 2 adults and up to 4 children, additional household children may be added for an additional $5.00 (per month).

 Student - Any person enrolled in university/technical college full-time.
 Defined as at least 12 hours for undergraduate and 9 for graduate students.

 Senior - Any person 65 years or older.

 Senior Household - Any person 65 years or older.
 Open to seniors age 65 and older living at the same address.
 The second senior on the membership must be at least 63 years old to qualify for this rate.
 Up to two additional adults can be added to the membership ($10.00 each) with proof of residency at the same address.
 Up to four additional children can be added to the membership ($5.00 each) with proof of residency at the same address.

 Youth - Any child ages 3-17.

 Silver and Fit - Silver and Fit members are eligible to receive a free full membership to the Y. To receive the membership, please bring your Silver and fit card and photo ID to the Y and fill out a YMCA membership application.